-7 The role of pupils
+8 The role of pupils

-Pupils are encouraged to tell anybody they trust if they are being bullied, and if the bullying continues, they must keep on letting people know.
+Pupils are encouraged to tell somebody on their network of trusted adults if they are being bullied, and if the bullying continues, they must keep on letting people know.

 Pupils are invited to tell us their views about a range of school issues, including bullying, in the annual pupil questionnaire.